 - Look for brake hose/tubing chafing.
 If chafing reduces the diameter of a hose, or if the secondary white color is visible in a thermoplastic hose, it’s an OOS violation.
 Replace the hose immediately.

 - Watch for worn brake hoses.
 If a hose is worn so that the reinforcement play is cut or abraded, it’s an OOS violation.
 Replace the hose immediately.

 - Make sure all repairs meet the manufacturer's requirements and guidelines.

 Properly maintained brakes save lives, especially in split-second emergency situations.
-Keep your vehicle’s brakes in good working order during Brake Safety Week and all year long.
+Keep your vehicle’s brakes in good working order all year long.